List of Everybody Loves Raymond characters: Robert Barone

 Robert dated his sister-in-law's, Debra Barone's, best friend, Amy MacDougall, for several years, despite a number of breakups.
 After a bad date with another woman, Robert ran into Amy in a bar and they soon got back together and married in 2003.
 In 2004, they purchased Frank and Marie's home for $26,000, but had to welcome the elder Barones back in when they were kicked out of a retirement community in New Jersey in the episode "Not So Fast."

 In the Season 2 episode "Good Girls", it was revealed that Robert was conceived out of wedlock.
 His impending birth drove Frank and Marie into marriage.
-Because of the relatively socially conservative values of the United States in the 1950s which viewed premarital sex as a sin, Frank and Marie were forced to lie to friends and family that Robert was two months premature.
+Because of the relatively socially conservative values of the United States in the 1950s which viewed premarital sex as a sin, Frank and Marie planned to lie to friends and family that Robert was two months premature.
 According to Frank, this was a hard thing to do, as Robert's birth weight was 12 lb.
 For the same reason, Robert grew up believing his birthday was June 6 instead of April 6.

 Robert is very envious of his brother Raymond, who was favored by their mother, and though Robert is four years older than Ray and much taller, he constantly feels as if he's stuck in Ray's shadow.
 Despite the obvious favoring of Ray, Marie has claimed that there was never any favoritism.
 He has a very dark sense of humor and will make fun of Raymond to no end to get a little belated revenge.
 He is also known for being very passive-aggressive.

 While he enjoys taunting Ray himself, Robert is very protective of his younger brother; in one episode, he overheard a radio sports show host insulting Ray at length and publicly berated the man in retaliation.
 He also respects Ray as a well-meaning, if generally absent, father, in the pattern of Frank.
 Robert serves as the moral conscience in the family, as the most virtuous of the characters, and often pleads with others when they are considering doing something morally questionable.